bahrus/be-reformable/README.md

 # be-reformable (🍺)

-*be-reformable* is a custom enhancement that progressively enhances the built-in form element, making attributes/properties like action and target dynamic.
+*be-reformable* is a custom enhancement that progressively enhances the built-in form element, making attributes/properties like action dynamic.
 It does not do anything fetch related, leaving that for other components / enhancements.
+It provides the mechanics of specify what the fetch parameters should be, and quietly suggests the appropriate time to perform said fetch.

 It uses [be-enhanced](https://github.com/bahrus/be-enhanced) as the underpinning approach, as opposed to the controversial "is" extension.